Javrgit/proteomics_tutorial/README.md

 ## How to modifying the presentation

-using github interface fork the repo:
+fork the repo (using the github interface):

 `https://github.com/tercen/proteomics_tutorial`

-this creates a personal copy under your github login name, let's say it is `myname`, this new repository is located at:
+this creates a personal copy under your github login name, let's say `myname` is you github login, after forking the new repository is located at:

 `https://github.com/myname/proteomics_tutorial`